meldontaragon/OriDETracker/README.md

 ## Features

 ### Resizing
-To resize the tracker open the settings menu (right click and hit 'Settings') and then either change the initial image size (currently 400x400 px and 600x600 px) or change the scaling (values from 50% to 400%).
-Please note the various layout options in the settings menu are not operational.
+To resize the tracker open the settings menu (right click and hit 'Settings') and then either change the initial image size.
+Please note the some layout options in the settings menu are not operational.

 ### Moving
 To move the tracker around the screen right click and select 'Move'.
 This will disable the ability to change any of the items on the tracker except through the 'Edit' menu.
 Unselect the 'Move' option to update items on the tracker again.